TheBeyondGroup/shopify-rich-text-renderer/README.md

 </div>
 ```

-Or pass in custom class name to be used as the scoped class
+You can also pass in a custom class name to be used as the scoped class instead of the default `rte`

 ```javascript
 //scoped w/ custom class name